joshk/travis-logs-in-go/README.md

 TODO
 ----

+- interface the crap out of database and pusher and message broker

+- TESTS!

+- Handle AMQP connection issues?

 - Sentry Errors

+- Sanitize the log output (remove null chars etc.)

 - 3 second timeouts for message processing

-- TESTS!

-- Sanitize the log output (remove null chars etc.)

-- Handle AMQP connection issues

 - Add a channel to talk to the logging go routines for things like shutdown